albertopeam/swift/Redux/Redux/README.md

 ## TODOs

-* Testing
-  * Migrate AsyncStreamStore or create new example with StoreV4
 * POST PRE middleware?
   * Middleware pipeline returns if no action applied
   * Does it make sense to mutate the action? or only act when dispatched